The university provides helpful advice on how postgraduate fees should be paid.

 The Scholarships cover:

-Applicants should apply through their School of study by 16th April 2013.
+Applicants should apply through their School of study by mid April.

 The University has entered a partnership with CONACYT to offer scholarships for Mexican students who undertake their studies in science, engineering and technology at Heriot-Watt.
 The scholarships, which cover tuition fees and living costs, are administered through CONACYT.

-Saltire Scholarships worth £2000 each towards the cost of tuition fees are available for MSc study at Scottish universities by citizens of Canada, China, India or USA.
+Saltire Scholarships worth £4000 each towards the cost of tuition fees are available for MSc study at Scottish universities by citizens of Canada, China, India, Pakistan or USA.
 Saltire applicants must study 1 year full-time MSc programmes in life sciences, technology, creative industries, financial services, renewable and clean energy.
-Obtain a conditional or unconditional offer of a place from us on one of our 1 year full-time MSc programmes in Computing or IT for 2013/14 at the Edinburgh campus and then fill in the application form here and submit it before 1st June 2013.
+Obtain a conditional or unconditional offer of a place from us on one of our 1 year full-time MSc programmes in Computing or IT at the Edinburgh campus and then fill in the application form and submit it before the end of May.

-Two banks in Britain - Barclays and the Cooperative Bank - provide career development loans on behalf of the Employment Department which can be used to pay for an MSc programme with us.
+One bank in Britain - Cooperative Bank - provides career development loans on behalf of the Employment Department which can be used to pay for an MSc programme with us.
 These loans, ranging from £300 to a maximum of £10000, are available to persons satisfying all the following conditions

 Living expenses, books, equipment and either 80% or 100% of fees may be financed out of such loans.
 No interest or principal repayments are made until one month after the programme ends.
-Read consumer advice from 2009 before obtaining further details from the Banks or from
+Read consumer advice before obtaining further details from the Cooperative Bank or from

 |Professional & Career Development Loans||